 Vast wealth disparities exist between Wyoming and Appalachian coal country.
 For example, personal income in Campbell County grew by more than 717% from 1970 to 2018 compared to 47% in Boone County, West Virginia, according to federal data compiled by Headwaters Economics.
 By 2018, per capita income in Campbell County was $53,775 compared to $34,196 in Boone County.

 Neither region is monolithic.
-Nine states make up the Appalachian coal region, each a multitude of cultural, political and economic identities.
+Eight states make up the Appalachian coal region, each a multitude of cultural, political and economic identities.
 Wyoming too is made up of distinct cultures and economies, from the blue-collar oil and coal town of Gillette on the eastern high plains to the tony destination resort town of Jackson on the outskirts of Teton and Yellowstone national parks.

 Together, Wyoming and Appalachia tell the story of American coal communities in the midst of certain change with uncertain outcomes.
 Their successes and failures will help shape the future of rural life in America.